Ikayherce/guess_the_ai_prompt/README.md

 ### Technologies used

-The quiz "Guess the AI prompt" has been built with html, CSS and Javascript.
+The quiz "Guess the AI prompt" has been built with HTML, CSS and Javascript.
 The IDE used has been Gitpod and the repository has been hosted in the platform Github.

 ### Design
 The basic design of the game is simple and has been chosen to be as clear and as user friendly as possible.
 The image is in the center below the main header, and below the image are the answers to choose from.
 Below the answers are the score and incorrect answers.